teamshares/shoelace/docs/pages/components/radio-group.md

 ```

 :::tip
-[Radios](/components/radio) also have a `contained` attribute, as this can be useful in certain compositions if Radio items are being used without the Radio Group.
-When Radios are nested inside of a Radio Group, set the `contained` attribute on the group, as the `contained` attribute on individual Radio items will be ignored.
+[Radios](/components/radio) also have a `contained` attribute, but these will always be overridden by the value of the `contained` attribute on the parent Radio Group.
 :::

-### Group with Radio Buttons
+### Group with Segmented Controls

-[Radio buttons](/components/radio-button) offer an alternate way to display radio controls.
+Shoelace's [radio buttons](/components/radio-button), also commonly called Segmented Controls, offer an alternate way to display radio controls.
 In this case, an internal [button group](/components/button-group) is used to group the buttons into a single, cohesive control.

 :::warning
 **Note:** The Radio Button pattern is being redesigned.
 Please check with the design team before using this pattern.